聖座・典礼秘跡省から御返信が届きました。 クリック/タップ

 Fig. 4: Communion posture when victimized and the number of separate incidents

 Q4.
-When were you victimized?
+When did the incidents occur?
 (Multiple answers allowed)

 Q5.
-Describe the type of church where the incident occur?
+At what type of church did the incident occur?
 (Multiple answers allowed)

-Fig. 5: Kind of churches where the incident occured
+Fig. 5: Kind of churches where the incident occurred

-*NOTE: Data of 4 victimization incidents could not be reflected
+*NOTE: For computational purposes, 4 incidents could not be included in this tally.

 Q6.
 In which diocese did the incident occur?
 (Multiple answers allowed)